Bob Geldof

-Geldof is widely recognised for his activism, especially anti-poverty efforts concerning Africa.
-In 1984, he and Midge Ure founded the charity supergroup Band Aid to raise money for famine relief in Ethiopia.
-They went on to organise the charity super-concert Live Aid the following year and the Live 8 concerts in 2005.
-Geldof currently serves as an adviser to the ONE Campaign, co-founded by fellow Irish rock singer and activist Bono, and is a member of the Africa Progress Panel (APP), a group of ten distinguished individuals who advocate at the highest levels for equitable and sustainable development in Africa.
-A single father, Geldof has also been outspoken for the fathers' rights movement.
+Geldof is widely recognised for his activism, especially his anti-poverty efforts concerning Africa.
+In 1984, Geldof and Midge Ure organised the charity supergroup Band Aid for famine relief in Ethiopia, and co-wrote the best-selling single "Do They Know It's Christmas?".
+They organised the charity super-concert Live Aid the following year and the Live 8 concerts in 2005.
+Geldof serves as an adviser to the ONE Campaign, co-founded by fellow Irish rock singer and activist Bono, and is a member of the Africa Progress Panel (APP), a group of ten distinguished individuals who advocate at the highest levels for equitable and sustainable development in Africa.

-Geldof was granted an honorary knighthood (KBE) by Elizabeth II in 1986 for his charity work in Africa: it is an honorary award as Geldof is an Irish citizen, but he is often referred to as 'Sir Bob'.
-He is a recipient of the Man of Peace title which recognises individuals who have made "an outstanding contribution to international social justice and peace", among numerous other awards and nominations.
+Geldof was granted an honorary knighthood (KBE) by Queen Elizabeth II in 1986 for his charity work in Africa.
+It was an honorary award as Geldof is an Irish citizen, but he is often referred to as 'Sir Bob'.
+Among numerous other awards and nominations he was a recipient of the Man of Peace title, which recognised individuals who had made "an outstanding contribution to international social justice and peace".
 In 2005, he received the Brit Award for Outstanding Contribution to Music.

 Early life

-Geldof was born and brought up in Dún Laoghaire, Ireland, a son of Robert and Evelyn Geldof.
+Geldof was born and brought up in Dún Laoghaire near Dublin in Ireland, a son of Robert (1914–2010) and Evelyn Geldof.
 His paternal grandfather, Zenon Geldof, was a Belgian immigrant and a hotel chef.
 His paternal grandmother, Amelia Falk, was a British Jew from London of German-Jewish descent.
-When Geldof was six years old, his mother Evelyn died at age 41 of a cerebral haemorrhage.
+His maternal grandfather was Tommy Nott who worked as night foreman at the Cork Examiner newspaper, and his mother, Evelyn, was head cashier at a cinema in Cork City, where she met her husband, Robert.
+Bob Geldof has relatives in County Cork.